 It is observed that the first 6 results to which most authors of scientific articles are affiliated are from the sphere of the academic university environment, predominating universities in England.
 The N8 Research Partnership is a collaboration of 8 universities in the North of England.
-The University of Leeds, the University of Sheffield, and the University of York form the three institutions that make up the White Rose University Consortium in Yorkshire, England.
+The White Rose University Consortium is a partnership between three universities in Yorkshire, England, consisting of the University of Leeds, the University of Sheffield and the University of York.